-Any engine manufacturer or supplier wishing to provide engines in the first year of the homologation period must announce their intention to do so before 31 March 2012.
-After this date no further applications will be accepted until 31 March 2013 and for the 2014 season.
+Any engine manufacturer or supplier wishing to provide engines during this homologation period must announce their intention to do so before 31 March of the year prior to the year in which they intend to compete.

-- 5.1.2 An homologated engine is an engine identical in every respect to either : - (a) An engine delivered to the FIA prior to its first use in an Event.
+- 5.1.2 An homologated engine is an engine identical in every respect to either: - (a) An engine delivered to the FIA prior to its first use in an Event.

-Any such engine must include all the parts described in Appendix 4.
+Any such engine must include all the parts described in Appendix 5.
 However, parts solely associated with engine installation in different types of car, and which have no performance benefit, may be changed from time to time during the homologation period with the consent of the FIA.